Punctured logarithmic maps: Punctured maps

-We will almost exclusively consider such diagrams if $W$ is covered by a single chart and $\Sigma(W)$ consists of a single cone $\omega=(\cM_{W,\ol w}^\vee)_\RR$ and all the inclusions of its faces.
-Then it is shown in \cite[Prop.~2.25]{decomposition} that $\Sigma(\pi)$ along with the genera of the irreducible components of the geometric fiber $C_{\bar w}$ is a (family of) abstract tropical curves over $\omega$, also written $(G,\bg,\ell)$.
+We will almost exclusively consider such diagrams {in which} $W$ is covered by a single chart and $\Sigma(W)$ {has a single maximal cone $\omega=(\cM_{W,\ol w}^\vee)_\RR$} {for $\ol w$ some geometric point of $\ul W$}.
+Then it is shown in \cite[Prop.\,2.25]{decomposition} that $\Sigma(\pi)$ along with the genera of the irreducible components of the geometric fiber $C_{\ol w}$ is a (family of) abstract tropical curves over $\omega$, also written $(G,\bg,\ell)$.
 Here $G$ is the dual intersection graph of $C_{\ol w}$ with sets $V(G), E(G), L(G)$ of vertices, edges and legs, and the maps

-record the genera of the irreducible components of $C_{\bar w}$ and the lengths of edges as functions on $\omega$, respectively, see \cite[Def.~2.19]{decomposition}.
-By abuse of notation, we view homomorphisms $\omega_\ZZ\arr\NN$ also as homomorphisms $\omega\arr \RR_{\ge0}$ respecting the integral structure.
+record the genera of the irreducible components of $C_{\ol w}$ and the lengths of edges as functions on $\omega$, respectively, see \cite[Def.\,2.19]{decomposition}. {If $G$ arises from the tropicalization of a log curve over a geometric logarithmic point, we denote elements of $V(G),E(G),L(G)$ both by their graph-theoretic notations as vertices $v$, edges $E$, and legs $L$, or the corresponding algebraic geometric notations as generic points $\eta$, nodes $q$, and marked points $p$.} By abuse of notation, we view homomorphisms $\omega_\ZZ\arr\NN$ also as homomorphisms $\omega\arr \RR_{\ge0}$ respecting the integral structure.
 Conversely, from $(G,\bg,\ell)$, the cone complex

 recovering $\Sigma(C)$ has one copy of $\omega$ for each $v\in V(G)$, a cone

 for each edge $E\in E(G)$, and a copy of $\omega\times\RR_{\ge0}$ for each leg.
 Note that legs have infinite lengths for any parameter $s\in\omega_\RR$ when viewing $\Gamma$ as a family of metric graphs.